 [v.3-10] - The feast of unleavened bread was to be a yearly reminder of the redemption God gave to the Israelites when He delivered them from the bonds of Egypt.
 Now that Christ has come and the Lamb of God (John 1:29) has been sacrificed once and for all (Hebrews 10:10), Christians are to observe the sacrament of communion as a celebration of Christ's redeeming power, for He said, "Do this in remembrance of me" (Luke 22:19-20; 1st Corinthians 11:23-26).
 See also, Matthew 26:26-28; Mark 14:22-24.

 [v.11-13] - Take note that this is a sort of type and shadow of Christ.
 Christ, when His time was appointed after His birth, was declared holy (Luke 2:23) as not only the first-born of Joseph and Mary, but also the first-born of God.
-Since Christ is the first-born Lamb of God and came to fulfill the law (Matthew 5:17), He has fulfilled this part of the law in that we are all unclean sinners, born into the sinful nature of the flesh, and He has offered Himself the price for the redemption of His elect.
+Since Christ is the first-born Lamb of God and came to fulfill the law (Matthew 5:17), He has fulfilled this part of the law in that we are all unclean sinners, born into the sinful nature of the flesh, and He has offered Himself the price for the redemption of His people.